Posted: 5/4/21 | May 4th, 2021

 The coronavirus has given us all a wake-up call about what travel insurance does — and does not — cover.

 A lot of people assumed that travel insurance covered everything and, at the drop of a hat, would fly you home in an emergency.
-That incorrect assumption came as a shock to those who, for the first time, are actually reading their policies.
+That incorrect assumption came as a shock to those who, for the first time, had to actually read their policies.

 While many travel insurance companies provide evacuation coverage if you get injured overseas (if you meet the plan conditions), they generally are not there to get you home unless there is a specific clause in your policy that warrants such action and a doctor orders it.

-And, as many of us have quickly learned, pandemics are often excluded from insurance policies.
+And, as many quickly learned, pandemics are often excluded from insurance policies.

 Many of the emails I got from people screaming about their insurance policy when the pandemic began were issues related to such policy misunderstandings.